Biden announces huge infrastructure plan to 'win the future'

 Biden’s efforts may also be complicated by demands from a handful of Democratic lawmakers who say they cannot support the bill unless it addresses the $10,000 cap on individuals' state and local tax deductions put in place under Trump and a Republican-led Congress.

-With a narrow majority in the House, they could conceivably quash any bill that doesn’t significantly lift the cap or repeal it entirely.
+With a narrow majority in the House, those Democrats could conceivably quash any bill that doesn’t significantly lift the cap or repeal it entirely.

-“I can only vote for a bill that has meaningful tax impact for my constituents if it addresses the SALT cap,” tweeted Rep. Tom Malinowski, D-N.J.

-“We say No SALT, no deal,” said Democratic Reps.
-Tom Suozzi of New York and Bill Pascrell and Josh Gottheimer of New Jersey in a joint statement.

 ———

 Miller and Freking reported from Washington.
-AP writers Lisa Mascaro, Josh Boak and Padmananda Rama contributed from Washington
+AP writers Lisa Mascaro, Josh Boak and Padmananda Rama also contributed from Washington.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.